cms-tau-pog/TauMLTools/README.md

 ```

 #### ShuffleMergeSpectral on HTCondor
-ShuffleMergeSpectral can be executed on condor throug the [law](https://github.com/riga/law) package.
+ShuffleMergeSpectral can be executed on condor through the [law](https://github.com/riga/law) package.
 To run it, first install law following [this](https://github.com/riga/law/wiki/Usage-at-CERN) instructions.
 Then, set up the environment
 ```sh
 cd $CMSSW_BASE/src
 cmsenv